 Different customers can buy the same thing in several ways

-Today, train tickets can be booked or bought from almost any location – online via a computer or smartphone or through personal contact, either by telephone or physically.
+Today, people can book or buy train tickets from almost any location.
+Online via a computer or smartphone or through personal contact, either by telephone or physically.
 To evaluate how satisfied customers are with their booking or purchase of the train ticket, it is essential to know what purchase alternative the customer selected.
 The survey questions may differ depending on whether the customer bought the ticket online or via personal contact at a ticket vendor.

 Ask: Where were you when you completed your purchase?

 Still using the train ticket example, it is important to find out information concerning timing.
 First, it is important to know when (date and time) the purchase was made.
 Second, and probably more interesting, is to ask how far a head before departure the respondent bought the ticket.
 The answers to these two questions will let you compare satisfaction levels among passengers.
 The ticket price is often based on when the ticket is bought and it can be interesting to learn more about this.
-Another thing that can affect customer satisfaction level is how stressed the customer was when they bought the ticket.
+Another thing that can affect customer satisfaction level is what the stress level was when the customer bought the ticket.